JackChen890311/Papers/Papers/ZipLoRA.md

 ![[Pasted image 20240722175552.png]]

 ---
-Proposed a merge training method: Train column-wise coefficients to make sure LoRAs won't interfere each other
+Proposed a merge training method: Train column-wise coefficients to make sure LoRAs won't interfere with each other.
 ![[Pasted image 20240722174057.png]]
 # Experiments
 💡 List the experiments settings and results of this paper